 More reading: 11 Most Popular Types of Coffee Around the World

 There isn’t a huge difference between espresso and ristretto shots.
 They are extremely similar to each other.
-The point of pointing out their key differences is to help you discover the best drink for you.
+We hope that by pointing out their key differences we can help you discover the best drink for you.

 There are so many choices on the menu at coffee shops that it can be pretty overwhelming trying to make a choice.
 The more you learn about each drink, the easier your choice will be.
 Don’t be afraid to try new things.

 Dena Haines is a co-founder and blogger on EnjoyJava – and is working to make it the best coffee blog in the world.